clarapardo-ironhack/PANG-byHC/readme.md

 ---
 ### About the game

 To win this single-level game, you have to reduce and eliminate all the bubbles bouncing around the screen.
-To help you, extra lives appear on top of the platform at intervals.
+To help you, extra lives appear on top of the platform every now and then.

 ###### Want to try it?
 Click here